-An important consideration in our psychophysical experiment is that we vary two viewing conditions: the starting point and the exploration time.
+VR videos offer an FoV of $360\degree \times 180\degree$, surpassing the natural visual capacity of the human eye.
+This presents an opportunity to investigate the influence of viewing behaviors on the perceived quality.
+In real-world scenarios, individuals may watch the same VR video from different starting points, follow different scanpaths, and end the video at various timestamps.
+As a result, individuals may have varied experiences with the same VR video due to variations in their viewing behaviors.
+An important consideration in our psychophysical experiment is the variation of two viewing conditions: the starting point and exploration time.
 We intentionally choose \textbf{Starting Point \rom{1}} to give users a \textit{poor} initial viewing experience.
-This includes viewports that contain localized distortions or intensive spatiotemporal information.
+This includes viewports that exhibit localized distortions or intensive spatiotemporal information.
 Another example is the initial viewport from the side when there is strong camera motion guidance.
-On the contrary, \textbf{Starting Point \rom{2}} is selected to encourage a \textit{good} initial viewing experience, and is at least 120{\degree} (in longitude) apart from Starting Point \rom{1}.
+On the contrary, \textbf{Starting Point \rom{2}} is selected to encourage a \textit{good} initial viewing experience and is at least 120{\degree} (in longitude) away from Starting Point \rom{1}.
 An example is shown in Fig.~\ref{fig:starting_point_setting}, where the viewport extracted from Starting Point \rom{1} contains visible over-exposure and color cast distortions, while the viewport extracted from Starting Point \rom{2} is of high quality.
-We also set two exploration times: one spanning the entire duration (\ie, about $15$ seconds) and the other set to the half of the former (\ie, $7$ seconds).
-More exploration time allows more viewports to extracted and viewed.
-As shown in Fig.~\ref{fig:exploration_time_setting}, the ``F\_BridegOpening2'' video records a cruise ship sailing out of a dark cave.
-Viewing from Starting Point \rom{1} in the first seven seconds, the user may be exposed to distortions like under-exposure and over-exposure, which injures her/his viewing experience.
-In the subsequent eight seconds, the cruise ship has sailed out of the cave, and the viewer may see high-quality content without artifacts, which improves the viewing experience.
-The starting points and exploration times are combined in pairs, giving rise to a total of four viewing conditions.
+Additionally, we establish two exploration times: one spanning the entire duration (\ie, about $15$ seconds) and the other set to half of the former (\ie, $7$ seconds).
+More exploration time allows for the extraction and viewing of more viewports.
+As shown in Fig.~\ref{fig:exploration_time_setting}, the ``F\_BridegOpening2'' video captures a cruise ship sailing out of a dark cave.
+When viewing from Starting Point \rom{1} in the first seven seconds, the user may encounter distortions like under-exposure and over-exposure, which can negatively impact her/his viewing experience.
+In the subsequent eight seconds, the cruise ship has sailed out of the cave, and the viewer may observe artifact-free content, which improves the viewing experience.
+By combining the starting point and exploration time, we create a total of four different viewing conditions.